What Are Airline Mistake Fares? The Ultimate Travel Hack

 At Jetsetter Alerts, when we send them to our members we keep it simple and just call them "Mistake Fares", because our members could care less about the reason for the mistake.

-2. Currency Conversion: Fluctuations in currency values or errors in setting exchange rates can lead to unexpected bargains.
+• Currency Conversion Errors: Fluctuations in currency values or errors in setting exchange rates can lead to unexpected bargains.

-Catching a mistake fare requires nothing more than luck if you're not an expert or using the help of technology to assist you.
+Finding mistake fares requires nothing more than luck if you're not an expert or using the help of technology to assist you.
 For the average person the best way to find mistake fares are to:

 • Sign Up for Alerts: Services like our cheap fight alerts at Jetsetter Alerts provide any cheap flight deals we find for our members, which also includes mistake fares.